© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Wat's Dyke: Section W of Ty-Gwyn is a scheduled monument protected by Cadw under reference DE151.
 View the official record →

-Wat's Dyke, Section W of Ty-Gwyn is a linear earthwork of Early Medieval date located in Denbighshire, Wales.
+Wat's Dyke Section W of Ty-Gwyn is a linear earthwork dating to the Early Medieval period, forming part of the substantial defensive boundary system constructed in the marches between Anglo-Saxon Mercia and Welsh territories.
 It is designated a Scheduled Ancient Monument by Cadw under reference DE151.

 Wat's Dyke: Section W of Ty-Gwyn dates from the early medieval period, and is classified as a linear earthwork.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Wat's Dyke: Section W of Ty-Gwyn is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is DE151.